vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 Given FMP's staff expansion in the last few years, the organization needs to, and is working to, expand its fundraising to keep pace with its size.
-I expect the bulk of this expaansion to be with the same sort of donor base that has sustained FMP so far.
+I expect the bulk of this expansion to be with the same sort of donor base that has sustained FMP so far.
 Most of these donors have fairly different terminal values than I do; also, instrumentally, the fundraising techniques that will work with these donors will be